soosoohan/worpuzz-legacy/README.md

 	•	Created by Soosoo Han
 	•	Coded with ChatGPT
 	•	Web design & GitHub upload by family
-	•	❤️ Special thanks to Nature Lee, Juju, Coxon, and Mini for their support!
+	•	❤️ Special thanks to Juju, Coxon, and Mini for their support!